 Why protect our oceans?

 People need air to breathe, water to drink, food to eat, new medicines, a climate we can live in, beauty, inspiration and recreation.
-We need to know we belong to something bigger than ourselves.
+We need to know that we belong to something bigger than ourselves.
 We want a better future for those we care about.
 To survive and prosper, we need healthy oceans.

 Whether you live on the coast or far from it, whether you eat seafood or not, you and the future of all those you love depends on healthy oceans.
 Become an Ocean Guardian or make a donation to support our work for our incredible oceans.